 WHERE IS IT?
 Directly opposite the main entrance to Glasgow Central Station on Gordon Street.

-Another of Thomson’s buildings to face Central Station (the other being the Egyptian Halls), the Grosvenor is a taller version of the Grecian Chambers found on Sauchiehall Street.
+Another of Alexander Thomson’s buildings that face onto Central Station (the other being the Egyptian Halls), the Grosvenor is essentially a taller version of the Grecian Chambers found on Sauchiehall Street.

 Both buildings share a similar symmetrical design, central doorway and top floor decorated with Thomson’s signature Greek columns.